 T v Wiltshire Constabulary (2016) – instructed by the Police Federation in relation to allegations against an officer relating to his use of social media and his interest in alternative adult genres;

-Stearn v Cornwall Fire and Rescue Service (2016) – Richard was instructed on behalf of the respondent in relation to a Part Time Workers discrimination claim based upon a particular interpretation of the Grey Book;
+Stearn v Cornwall Fire and Rescue Service (2016) – Richard was instructed on behalf of the Respondent at Truro Employment Tribunal in relation to a Part-Time Worker's discrimination claim based upon a particular interpretation of the Grey Book;

 F v Avon and Somerset Constabulary (2016) – a case concerning the use and speed of use of a taser in volatile and fast moving circumstances, analysis of training methods and appropriateness of alternative restraint techniques featured as part of the case;